IBM/event-automation/_ep_1.1/04-security/07-gdpr-considerations.md

 ### Where is data stored?

-See the [Data Storage](#data-storage) section for details about how information is stored by {{site.data.reuse.ep_name}}.
+See the [data storage](#data-storage) section for details about how information is stored by {{site.data.reuse.ep_name}}.
 This information can include data that is governed by GDPR.

 ### Personal data used for online contact with IBM